digideskio/pakyo-org/posts/2014-03-04-zero_eight.md

       end
     end

-The above creates the following routes:
+This creates the following routes:

 - GET '/posts'
 - GET '/posts/collection_example'
 - GET '/posts/:post_id/member_example'

-This only scratches the surface.
+But this only scratches the surface.
 Read up on the new router [here](http://pakyow.com/docs/routing).

 ## Updated View Syntax

-Views are still composed from parts in 0.8.
+Views are still composed in 0.8.
 But we've made the view layer more powerful and easier to use by creating distinctions between the different parts of a view.

 1. Templates
 2. Pages